interval1066/propertis/README.md

 I really don't think a properties object should be more complicated than this, unless you have a specific need of course.

+WHY "PROPERTIS"?
+Becuase I mispelled "properties" when I was setting up the repository and really didn't have the stomach to sit around for 5-8 minutes correcting the issue with github.

 TODO:
 Add bitmask processing to parse options rather than simple flags so I can add a few more options, like what to do when an option's default is used